On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Electromagnetic Nature of the Photon and Electron (or Positron)

-Our goal is to extend the idea of photon electromagnetic energy [Eq.(13)] to matter.
+Our goal is to extend the idea of photon electromagnetic energy [Eq.(4)] to matter.
 By doing this, we shall provide heuristic arguments that rely directly on the de-Broglie reciprocity postulate, which has extended the idea of wave (photon wave) to matter (electron), which also behaves like wave.
-Thus, Eq.(14) for the photon by using its scalar (quantum) field $e_{ph}$, which is based on de-Broglie relation ($p=h/\lambda=e_{ph}^2/4\pi c$), may also be extended to matter (electron) in accordance with the very idea of de-Broglie reciprocity.
+Thus, Eq.(5) considers that the photon quantum field $e_{ph}$ given by the alternative de-Broglie relation ($p=h/\lambda=e_{ph}^2/4\pi c$), may also be extended to matter (electron) in accordance with the very idea of de-Broglie reciprocity.
 In order to strengthen such an argument, besides this, we are going to assume the phenomenon of pair formation, where the $\gamma$-photon decays into two charged massive particles, namely the electron ($e^{-}$) and its anti-particle, the positron ($e^{+}$).
-Such an example will enable us to understand better the need of extending, by means of the idea of reciprocity, the concept of scalar field of a photon and its electromagnetic mass (relativistic energy) [Eq.(13)] also to be introduced into the matter (massive particles like $e^{-}$ and $e^{+}$).
-So, we use the heuristic assumption about {\it scalar electromagnetic fields} to simply represent the magnitudes of such fields for matter, such magnitudes being associated with the corpuscular aspect of the fields, so that these magnitudes are now given by scalar quantities related to the mass-energy [see Eq.(19)].
+Such an example will enable us to understand better the need of extending, by means of the idea of reciprocity, the concept of scalar field of a photon and its electromagnetic mass (relativistic energy) [Eq.(4)] to be also introduced into the matter (massive particles like $e^{-}$ and $e^{+}$).
+So, we use the heuristic assumption about {\it scalar electromagnetic fields} to simply represent the magnitudes of such fields for matter, such magnitudes being associated with the corpuscular aspect of the fields, so that these magnitudes are now given by scalar quantities related to the mass-energy [see Eq.(10)].

 In short, we intend to extend the idea of de-Broglie reciprocity to be applied specifically to electromagnetic fields, and to expand our notion of {\it wave-field-matter} so that, whereas the well-known vectorial (classical) fields represent waves, we introduce the heuristic concept of scalar (quantum) fields that provides the corpuscular aspect for matter.
 Thus, the electromagnetic field itself should also have an aspect of duality, namely the {\it corpuscular-wave field}.